remix-run/react-router/packages/router/README.md

 Each navigation (link click or form submission) in the Router is reflected via an internal `state.transition` that indicates the state of the navigation.
 This concept of a `transition` is a complex and heavily async bit of logic that is foundational to the Router's ability to manage data loading, submission, error handling, redirects, interruptions, and so on.
 Due to the user-driven nature of interruptions we don't quite believe it can be modeled as a finite state machine, however we have modeled some of the happy path flows below for clarity.

+_Note: This does not depict error or interruption flows._

 ```mermaid
 graph LR
   %% Link click